-My career background includes 30+ successful years in Primary Education.
-It was a wonderful experience and I was able to use my artistic abilities to inspire an appreciation of art, in all its many facets, and to have my young charges become involved in a range of art experiences.
+My career background includes 30+ successful years in Primary Education in QLD and NSW.
+It was a wonderful experience and I was able to use my artistic abilities to inspire an appreciation of art, in all its many facets, in my young charges.

 During this time I qualified as a Reading Recovery and Special Education teacher.
 My roles also included Assistant Principal, Consultant in Science and Technology and Consultant in Educational Leadership for the South Western Sydney Region.
-I lectured part-time at the University of Western Sydney in the Indigenous Student Teacher Education Program (Badanami Unit) in the area of Visual and Performing Arts, Science and Technology and Human Society and Its Environment.
+I lectured part-time at the University of Western Sydney in the Indigenous Student Teacher Education Program (Badanami Unit).

 Commissions & Art Therapy

 Much of my work is commissioned particularly in the area of Pet Portraits.
 I really enjoy the challenge of capturing the essence of the individual animal and the connectivity between pet and 'owner'.

 As Art Therapist at a Disability Centre for young adults - late teens to early 40s - I developed a program based on the clients' skills and abilities.
 Individual and program goals were set and the activities were geared towards achievement in all areas.
 I love teaching and making a difference.
 It was a rewarding step for me as the response was warm and exciting and the clients achieved much in the area of personal interactions, creativity and fine motor development.